smurfix/asyncserf/docs/source/actor.rst

 calculation of its return value, which should be between zero and two, on whatever information you have for your node.

+An actor can be disabled; while it is, it will still send :class:`PingEvent` and :class:`RawPingEvent` events but it won't try to participate.

 API
 ===